source-academy/js-slang/docs/md/README_3_NON-DET.md

 ## What names are predeclared in Source §3 Non-Det?

 On the right, you see all predeclared names of Source §3 Non-Det, in alphabetical order.
-Click on a name to see how it is used.
+Click on a name to see how it is defined and used.
+They come in these groups:
   <ul>
     <li>
       <a href="../MISC/index.html">MISC</a>: Miscellaneous constants and functions